 Discipline vs Punishment

-Discipline teaches children self control and they also learn skills that match their age group and mental level.
-However, punishment only means hurting the child to make him learn under the fear of punishment.
-In the case of discipline, an adult is controlling the actions of another adult or children though the needs, wishes and abilities of others respected.
+Whether for a dog, a kid or an adult, punishment is used as a tool to teach discipline.
+However, there can be positive reinforcement or the lack of it that can be used to teach discipline, and it is not necessary to make use of punishment all the time to teach an important lesson.
+You can give your puppy his favorite food item when he is getting his toilet training when he urinates at the designated place, but withhold this prize if he urinates at an improper place.
+Soon he will realize his mistake and follow the right behavior.
+Discipline teaches children self-control, and they also learn skills that match their age group and mental level.
+However, punishment only means hurting the child to make him learn the fear of punishment.
+In the case of discipline, an adult is controlling the actions of another adult or children though the needs; wishes and abilities of others respected.
 Discipline makes people feel good about them as they learn to control themselves and also learn new skills on their own.
 Though the motive behind punishment is also to make others learn or unlearn, punishment works only as long as there is fear in the minds of students or kids.

-In any society, rules and regulations are made so that people observe them and there is order all the time.
-To make people follow the laws, there are provisions of punishment in the form, of financial penalties and prison sentences.
+Punishment means using force, physical mostly, or even reprimand or admonishment to disapprove of actions of an individual in anticipation that he will refrain from his act because of fear of punishment.
+In any society, rules and regulations are made so that people observe them, and there is order all the time.
+To make people follow the laws, there are provisions for punishment in the form, of financial penalties and prison sentences.
 These are meant to deter individuals from indulging in behaviors that are against the norms and thus, not acceptable to the society.
-Despite these punishments, there have been and there will always be people flouting these norms, which clearly show that punishment alone is not the solution when one wants others to behave in a particular manner.
+Despite these punishments, there have been, and there will always be people flouting these norms, which clearly show that punishment alone is not the solution when one wants others to behave in a particular manner.
 Encouragement and even rewards are sometimes required to make an individual learn.
 When a teacher pats the back of a child in front of the class, he or she is obviously elated at being applauded in front of other students and tries to do what pleases the teacher.
-When parents are away for a long time from the home and if kids have behaved admirably in their absence, they must reward kids for their good behavior.
+When parents are away for a long time from the home, and if kids have behaved admirably in their absence, they must reward kids for their good behavior.

-What is the difference between Discipline and Punishment?
+What is the Difference Between Discipline and Punishment?

 • Punishment is a part of the process called discipline.
 It is used as a tool to teach discipline.

 • Punishment only tells other what is bad and should be avoided.